Nexirift/authentik/README.md

 profile picture.
 It would be a better design choice to show the display name instead of the username.

-1. Go to System > Brands and edit `authentik-default`.
+1. Go to System > Brands and edit the `authentik-default` brand.
-2. Toggle `Other global settings` and put this in:
+2. Show `Other global settings` and put this in `Attributes`:

 ```yaml
 settings: